alixdecr/PRAB/README.md

 The main goal of this repository is to provide a public benchmark of REST APIs, for the evaluation of research related to REST APIs.
 For instance, a new testing tool can leverage the OpenAPI specifications provided in this repository.

+## Related Research Paper

+PRAB was created in parallel to the research paper "A Public Benchmark of REST APIs", which was accepted at the 22nd International Conference on Mining Software Repositories (MSR 2025).
+When using our benchmark, please refer to the research paper for citation.

 ## Main Content

 The main content of the benchmark can be found in the `/apis` folder.
 At the moment, each REST API of the benchmark has its sub-folder, containing an available (and up-to-date) OpenAPI specification / Postman collection (in the JSON format).

-## Associated Research Paper

-PRAB was created in parallel to the research paper "A Public Benchmark of REST APIs".

 ## Additional Content